 The Student Support Services Division exists to support student academic success, personal well-being and post-high planning while attending Kamehameha Schools Maui.
 Our goal is to enhance each student's personal growth and development that will build confidence in themselves, make wise decisions, develop sound educational and career plans, and resolve challenges.
-There are seven grade level Deans and five College Counselors.
-These support staff collaborates with teachers, students, and parents in three major areas:
+There are two school counselors in Māhele Lalo, seven grade level Deans of Students at Māhele Luna and six College Counselors that oversee college readiness in grades K-12.
+These support staff collaborate with teachers, administration, students, and guardians in the following areas: